Things to Know Before Borrowing Money Online

 We Want to Hear From You

 The D.C.
-Department of Insurance, Securities and Banking has two missions: to fairly and efficiently regulate financial services in order to protect the people of the District of Columbia and to attract and retain financial-services businesses to the District.
-For more information, visit DISB at disb.dc.gov or call (202) 727-8000.
-This alert was published Jan.
-9, 2014.
+Department of Insurance, Securities and Banking has two missions: to fairly and efficiently regulate financial services in order to protect the people of the District of Columbia; and to attract and retain financial-services businesses to the District.
+Visit us on the web at disb.dc.gov.